Average Weather in April in Pemberton Canada

 We report snowfall in liquid-equivalent terms.
 The actual depth of new snowfall is typically between 5 and 10 times the liquid-equivalent amount, assuming the ground is frozen.
 As with rainfall, we consider the liquid-equivalent snowfall accumulated over a sliding 31-day period centered around each day.

-The average sliding 31-day liquid-equivalent snowfall during April in Pemberton is gradually decreasing, starting the month at 0.3 inches, when it rarely exceeds 0.8 inches, and ending the month at 0.0 inches, when it rarely exceeds 0.1 inches or falls below -0.0 inches.
+The average sliding 31-day liquid-equivalent snowfall during April in Pemberton is gradually decreasing, starting the month at 0.3 inches, when it rarely exceeds 0.8 inches, and ending the month at 0.0 inches, when it rarely exceeds 0.1 inches.

 Average Monthly Liquid-Equivalent Snowfall in April